Hotpants: Origins and terminology

+Today, the term hotpants can be used for casual as well as fashion-wear short-shorts made in any fabric.

 While hotpants were principally marketed to women, men were also targeted, and the term can describe very short men's shorts.

 Reception

 At the end of the 1960s, the fashion industry had tried unsuccessfully to promote the mid-calf-length or midi skirt as a fashionable replacement for the miniskirt.
 In contrast to the lukewarm response to the midi, shoppers enthusiastically embraced the idea of short shorts, which were made available at all price levels from haute couture to inexpensive ready-to-wear.
 Lambert credits Mariuccia Mandelli of the Italian fashion label Krizia with designing the first "hot pants" in 1970.
 Hotpants are also increasingly credited to Mary Quant, who offered brief shorts in the late 1960s, although these were intended as modesty knickers to wear with matching minidresses rather than standalone fashion garments.
 Many designers from across the Western world produced their own versions of hotpants at all price levels, including Yves Saint Laurent, Valentino, Halston, and Betsey Johnson.
 Mass-produced versions were also sold through the Sears mail-order catalogue.

 Hotpants were available for women, men and children, although they were principally worn by women.
 Jacqueline Kennedy Onassis bought a pair for wear while yachting, while other high-profile wearers included Elizabeth Taylor, Raquel Welch, and Jane Fonda.
 Hotpants were also worn by particularly adventurous men such as David Bowie, Sammy Davis Jr. and Liberace.
 Hotpants for men were slightly longer than the women's versions, although they were still shorter than usual.

 The James Brown song "Hot Pants (She Got to Use What She Got to Get What She Wants)", released in August 1971, was, according to his trombonist Fred Wesley, inspired by the sight of women of all colours wearing hotpants in a wide range of materials in the Black and White Club, Brussels.